justinthelaw/blackjack-game/README.md

 An object-oriented solution was used for implementing this game.

 - [Java Implementation](./java/README.md): in this implementation, a simple console-based user interface was created to implement this game.
-- [TypeScript Implementation](./typescript/README.md): in this implementation, the game is run at random until the player doubles their money or loses it all.
+- [TypeScript Implementation](./typescript/README.md): in this implementation, the game is run at random until the player loses all their money, or the deck doesn't have enough cards for another round.

 ## Program Specification